centuryglass/IntraPaint/doc/stable_diffusion_setup.md

  Its speed and efficiency are at least as good as WebUI Forge and reForge, if not slightly better.
 It is much more flexible than any of the WebUI options, but the learning curve is also much steeper.

+### IntraPaint features exclusive to the ComfyUI generator

+- Only the ComfyUI generator supports queued image generation.
+If you attempt to generate images with the ComfyUI generator active and some other program is using ComfyUI for image generation, you will be placed in a queue, and the loading screen will tell you your position in that queue.
+When using the WebUI generator, image generation will immedately abort if you attempt it under the same circumstances.
+- Options from the [ComfyUI extras tab](./stable-diffusion.md#image-generation-panel-extras-tab-comfyui-generator) are exclusive to the ComfyUI image generator:
+  * The option to apply a specific config file when loading models, instead of selecting one automatically.
+  * Tiled VAE encoding/decoding controls, which can decrease the amount of memory needed for generating very large images.
+  * A "Clear Memory" button, that makes the ComfyUI generator unload cached AI models from memory and otherwise free up memory resources.

 ---

 ## Stable Diffusion model files